cloudobserver/spirit-warrior/spirit_warrior_notes.md

 We need both love and science.
 Science gives us enormous power.
 But love is more important because without love we will misuse power.

 We need political action to protect the earth, especially large-scale civil disobedience.
 Stand up for what is right and God will give you courage.
 Join forces with those who are building a better world for our children.

 Accept the present situation however pleasant or difficult, with a can-do attitude.
 Move forward with love and enthusiasm.
-Whatever action you do may not turn out as expected.
-It may have the opposite effect from what was intended.
+Your actions may not turn out as intended.
+It may have the opposite effect.
 That's not in our control.
 But we do have control over our intentions: we can try our best to serve the world.
 Anyone is capable of making a positive contribution, even a smile is enough.

 ### Identify core challenges

 What are the crucial challenges you face?
 What issues make you unhappy, tense, upset, or worried?
 Identify them specifically.
 How can you confront these challenges head-on?

 Believe in your ability to meet these challenges.
 How would you proceed toward your goals if you knew you could not fail?

 ### Divine grace

 Any task requires two factors to succeed: grace and personal effort.
 Only through grace can anyone escape the illusions and social traps of human existence.
-The grace of God comes for no reason, it cannot be earned.
-To know and experience divine grace, with it's unearthly love and intimacy, is perhaps the most sublime of human experiences.
+There is no path to God's grace.
+It comes for no reason, it cannot be earned.

-There is no path to grace.
 You can only love the Supreme with all your heart.
 That in itself is grace.

+To know and experience divine grace, with it's unearthly love and intimacy, is perhaps the most sublime of human experiences.

 ### What is a spiritual warrior?